 Moreover, an additional advantage is that it is possible to exhibit Boston ferns in various ways.
-Boston fern can grow in hanging baskets, part of a grouping, or on the right windowsill as lush specimen plants.
+Boston fern can grow in hanging baskets, as part of a grouping, or on the right windowsill as lush specimen plants.

 Boston fern is a comparatively trouble-free indoor plant.
 However, many indoor plants, including scale, mealybugs, and whiteflies, often suffer from everyday problems.
 For example, Slugs, when grown outdoors, can be a concern.

 The law is never to let a Boston fern dry out while looking for one at home.
 As mentioned above, Boston fern houseplant care is not difficult but demand special attention.
-Moreover, make sure you keep the soil moist and the level of humidity high.
+Moreover, ensure you keep the soil moist and the level of humidity high.
 Try to avoid scratching their fronds, although it is tempting since they don’t like it because it could make them orange.

-How to Water Boston Ferns
+How to Water Boston Ferns?

 One of the simplest ways of Boston fern houseplant care is to water it daily.
 Picking up the container is a reasonable way to judge if plants need water.
 We need to water it when it’s light; if it’s high, it’s okay.